typiconman/fonts-cu/README.md

-Monomachus font for Old Cyrillic
+Monomakh Unicode font for Old Cyrillic
 ================================

+Monomakh Unicode is based on Monomachus.
+Used with permission.

 Monomachus is a Cyrillic font implemented in a mixed ustav/poluustav style and intended to cover needs of researches dealing with Slavic